THE CHINACO WARRIOR SPIRIT

 A TAMAULIPAS EXPRESSION OF TEQUILA

-Chinaco uses agave farmed in Tamaulipas as much as possible, as the distillery finds it is richer in flavor and intensity.
+Chinaco uses agave grown in Tamaulipas which is richer in flavor and intensity.
 This is due to the soil, which is close to the ocean and high in mineral concentration.
 High elevation farming also contributes to the complexity.
 Farming at elevations reaching 5,000 feet allows for greater phenolic ripeness, imparting a spiciness and herbal quality while maintaining acidity.
 Chinaco farms some of its own agave, but primarily sources it from local farmers with whom the distillery has longstanding relationships.
 Sourcing agave from Tamaulipas is not without its challenges.
 Weather, particularly hurricanes, can significantly hurt local agave production, and political instability in the region adds further complications.
-The past 10 years have been particularly challenging for the region, and approximately 10% of the agave used in production was sourced from Jalisco to bridge the gap.

 THE FIRST PREMIUM TEQUILA IN THE U.S.